Unmentionable!

-Unmentionable! is the sixth in a series of collections of short stories by Australian author Paul Jennings.
-It was first released in 1991.
+Unmentionable!
+More Amazing Stories is the sixth in a series of collections of short stories by Australian author Paul Jennings, first released in 1991.

 The stories

 Ice Maiden

 A man hangs out a different ice sculpture at the front of his fish shop every month.
 But when he makes a maiden sculpture that is a copy of his cousin, one of his friends wants to keep that one.
 The boy, who is the protagonist, ends up holding the sculpture and kissing it.
 As his flesh is stuck to the ice sculpture, he tries to scream out words to other people but all he gets are laughs because of his nasal noises.
 He eventually runs into water and the ice sculpture melts, and the boy is near drowning.
 However, his hair has actually saved his life because the man saw it floating in the water!
 The boy wakes up and sees both the man and his cousin looking down at him, only to see what the ice sculpture was based on, the fish man's cousin.
 Was later adapted as an episode of Round The Twist.